openneuropet/ezbids_docker/apptainer/README.md

 # Apptainer for ezBIDS

-This guide provides steps to convert Docker containers into Apptainer images and run them efficiently.
+This guide provides steps to convert Docker containers into Apptainer images and run them.

 ## Converting Docker to Apptainer